killercup/trpl-ebook/book/ffi.md

 The different `kind` values are meant to differentiate how the native library participates in linkage.
 From a linkage perspective, the rust compiler creates two flavors of artifacts: partial (rlib/staticlib) and final (dylib/binary).
-Native dynamic libraries and frameworks are propagated to the final artifact boundary, while static libraries are not propagated at all.
+Native dynamic library and framework dependencies are propagated to the final artifact boundary, while static library dependencies are not propagated at all, because the static libraries are integrated directly into the subsequent artifact.

 A few examples of how this model can be used are: